Kgatliffe/new_weather_data/README.md

 Wind direction is not indicative when converted to rectangular coordinates.
 Might be a good idea to try it as categorical (N, NE, E, SE, S, etc) but not a priority.

+Unix time is the number of seconds since January 01 1970 in UTC time.
+UTC has no daylight savings time.
+The current Colorado time zone is UTC-6.

+I calculate that the records for 3, 6, 9, 12, and 24 hours will be found by subtracting,

+delta 3: 10800,  delta 6: 21600, delta 9: 32400, delta 12: 43200, delta 24 86400.